tc3t/benchmarks/vectorInsert/vectorInsertBenchmarking.md

 ## Results

-The following figures show runtimes in various tests cases (the lower the faster).
+The following figures show run times in various tests cases (the lower the faster).
 Each test was run 5 times so there are 5 points for each implementation giving some indication of the variance.
 The raw result table can be found from [here](benchmarkVectorInsert.csv).

 <br>